Stinging Nettles Uses and Benefits in Nettle Tea, Beer, Juice and Chicken Feed

 Nettle Beer uses a large amount of young, green stinging nettles which are boiled up in a gallon of water, with the juice of two lemons for a sharp flavour, and a teaspoonful of crushed ginger.
 Then, for sweetening purposes, a pound of brown sugar is mixed in.
 Then some fresh yeast from the brewer is to be floated on toast in the liqued when cold, so as to ferment it; and it may be afterwards bottled as a specially wholesome sort of ginger-beer.

-Stinging Nettles for Chickens And Livestock Feed
+Stinging Nettles for Chickens and Livestock Feed

 Nettle leaves are excellent for feeding poultry; and especially in the winter.
 When boiled and eaten the stinging nettles promote the laying of eggs right throughout the winter.
 If horses, sheep, goats, cows, and pigs are given nettles fresh they won't eat them, although donkeys and asses love them.
 When nettles are dried they are eaten by cows resulting in an excellent food that helps to increase the quantity and quality of their milk.
 It also makes their coats shine.